1007 Nash Street West

 Historic 2,244 sq. ft.
 3 bedroom, 2 bath home with formal dining room, 9′ 3″ ceilings and hardwood floors.
 Attached Porte Cochere and detached single-car garage.
 Wrap around porch/veranda.
 Sunporch and open floorplan with large eat-in kitchen.
 The house is located in the West Nash Historic District within a few steps from the desirable Cavalier neighborhood and walking/biking distance to the downtown commercial district.
 Permanent stairs to partially-finished attic not counted as livable space.

 Partially renovated with a new roof using 30 year architectural shingles and new electric with underground wiring.
-Porte Cochere is scheduled for replacement in the coming weeks.
+Porte Cochere has been fully repaired.
 As the house is not completely ready to move in yet, we will help you along the way with cost estimates for work still needed to be finished, Architectural blueprints, estimates and designer plans for kitchen and bath renovations and whatever else you might need.

 Welcome to the Nadal House located in the West Nash Historic District.
 Preservation of Wilson has completed much of the start-up work on this house prior to your purchase.
 Our goal is to help you through the process easing the fear of a historic preservation rehabilitation project.
 By the time you go to closing, you will have a time line and project plan ready to make this home unique to just you!